dosm-malaysia/aksara-back/README.md

 - Within the `utils` folder in the project, the `chart_builder` file contains several methods for various charts, such as heatmaps, bar charts, choropleths, etc.
 - As long as sufficient information is supplied (by the META Json), the chart builder can dynamically format a chart's api, thus requiring minimal to no 'hard-coding'.
 This increases versatility.
 - Variable structures and data-types, of each chart type can be viewed in the `variable_structures.py` file, within the `utils` folder.

+## Contributing
+Pull requests are welcome.
+For any pull request, please make sure to either create a new branch, or submit a pull request to the `dev` branch.
+Please make sure to briefly describe the changes introduced in the pull request.